AnswerDotAI/fsdp_qlora/README.md

 The following steps should work (tested on cuda 11.7, 11.8 and 12.1):
 - Clone https://github.com/AnswerDotAI/fsdp_qlora
-- `pip install --extra-index-url https://download.pytorch.org/whl/test/cu118 llama-recipes` as an easy way to get most dependencies
+- `pip install --extra-index-url https://download.pytorch.org/whl/test/cu118 llama-recipes` as an easy way to get most dependencies (replace 118 with your desired cuda version)
-- `pip uninstall bitsandbytes` since for now it must be installed from source to have the necessary changes
+- `pip install bitsandbytes>=0.43.0` to make sure you have a version with the required changes
-- To install bitsandbytes from source, follow the instructions [here](https://huggingface.co/docs/bitsandbytes/main/en/installation) or:
-  - clone our branch: `git clone -b cuda_fix_quant_storage_dtype https://github.com/AnswerDotAI/bitsandbytes`
-  - in the bitsandbytes folder, run `make CUDA_VERSION=118` then `python setup.py install` (you may need `export BNB_CUDA_VERSION=118`, adjust to your preferred version)
 - `pip install fastcore wandb` as extra requirements above those in llama-recipes
 - run `huggingface-cli login` (to access Llama 2 7B)
-- HQQ installation [instructions](https://github.com/mobiusml/hqq?tab=readme-ov-file#installation).
+- If you want to use HQQ: follow the HQQ installation [instructions](https://github.com/mobiusml/hqq?tab=readme-ov-file#installation).
 Our training script uses `HQQBackend.ATEN_BACKPROP`, so also make sure to build the custom kernels `cd hqq/kernels && python setup_cuda.py install`.
 - [Pytorch >= 2.2](https://pytorch.org/blog/pytorch2-2/) is recommended to make use of the native flash-attention 2 kernel.

+To install bitsandbytes from source:
+  - clone our branch: `git clone -b cuda_fix_quant_storage_dtype https://github.com/AnswerDotAI/bitsandbytes`
+  - in the bitsandbytes folder, run `make CUDA_VERSION=118` then `python setup.py install` (you may need `export BNB_CUDA_VERSION=118`, adjust to your preferred version)

 ## Training Options

+For quantization we support HQQ and BitsAndBytes.
+We're currently doing benchmarking to help you decide which to use.
+If you do use bitsandbytes, be sure to pass `--reentrant_checkpointing True` to avoid triggering a bug in bitsandbytes which results in high memory usage (a fix is in progress).

 ### `--train_type full`